UWASL/dedup-bench/README.md

 # ⚡ DedupBench SIMD Builds

 To use any of the vector-accelerated CDC algorithms, an alternative Dedupbench build is required.
-Choose the right SIMD build when running `install.sh` or use the manual commands commands below.
+Choose the right SIMD build when running `install.sh` or use the manual commands below.
 We have provided preconfigured files for all algorithms with 8KB chunk sizes for convenience.

 **_Note that building with the wrong options (such as AVX-256 on a machine without AVX-256 support) may result in compile / runtime errors._**